Skip to main content

 Positive Upward Trend in Graduation Rates

-Such growth in overall numbers is most impactful if graduation rates also rise UC San Diego has steadily increased graduation rates for all student demographics over the last decade and equity gaps are closing.
+Such growth in overall numbers is most impactful when graduation rates also rise.
+UC San Diego has steadily increased graduation rates for all student demographics over the last decade and equity gaps are closing.
+This data also shows progress towards meeting the 2030 goals for graduation rates, demonstrating UC San Diego’s commitment to increasing overall and timely graduation rates for all students.

 Access-for-all.png